-The Blood-Tainted Winter Is A Winner
+The Blood-Tainted Winter is a Winner

 I recently read an affecting debut novel titled The Blood-Tainted Winter.
 Written by T.L.
 Greylock, the book is the first of what I understand will be a trilogy.